 This slow feeder is designed for pellets, cubes, and fortified feeds.

 - Can you devote some initial setup time so your horse can learn to use one?
 Often, you will need to experiment to find out how long your feeder goes between refills.
 This will depend on the size of the openings.
-You may also find that your horse needs to have a lunch or dinner meal as normal for a few days or so to make the transition to slow feeding all the time.
+You may also find that your horse needs to have a lunch or dinner meal as normal for a few days or so to transition to slow feeding all the time.

 This design is a huge feed tub with nets anchored so the horses can’t pull the nets out.